Frequently Asked Questions about Greece

 take it to Radioshack.

 When you get to Athens get a copy of the weekly Athenorama (pronounced ath-ee-no-ra-ma) available at any kiosk or magazine stand.
 It is in Greek but take it to the concierge of your hotel and he will tell you where to go and how to get there.
-You can also check my listing of nightclubs and bars at www.athensguide.com/nightlife.html but the Athenorama will be more up to date.
+You can also read my Nightlife in Athens page.
 In the summer most of the clubs with the big-name musicians are closed but in the neighborhood of Psiri you can still find live music played by unknowns and some of them are pretty good.
 In the Plaka there are a couple rooftop and garden restaurants with live music around Mnisicleous street but it is a mixture of rembetika-laika and tourist music.
 Though they say it is hard to find a restaurant with both good food and good music, my friend George at Fantasy Travel says Stamatopoulos Taverna is good and always tries to get me to come with him there.
 (I don't because I know he will make me dance and then I will be embarrassed).
-Personally I like the Platia Iroon which is in the square of the same name in Psiri because they have live authentic rembetika, played without amplification by the owner Nikos and his very talented friends.
+Personally I like the musicians who play at Oinopouleion Taverna in Psiri because they have live authentic rembetika.
 Also in the afternoon by the small church of Kapni Karea there is a tiny cafe called Kapni Karea where a couple guys play and it can get pretty festive there.
-In the meat market there is the Stoa Athanaton which has shows in the afternoon with some well-known musicians.
 Try to find where Babis Tsertos is playing.
 He plays very authentic laika and rembetika but usually in the summer guys like him play out-door concerts and are not in the clubs.
 F or more about Greek music see Matt's article on Rembetica and Laika.